-Activity Description Examples Public education Providing educational resources and information on public health and safety issues, • The Department of State provides resources to educators on topics such as diplomacy. awareness health and informing the its rights and The Centers for Disease Control and Prevention publicizes information on the Zika virus. its rights and entitlements, The Internal Revenue Service publicizes information on eligibility for the Earned Income Tax Credit. discouraging harmful or dangerous behavior The Department of Transportation campaigns against distracted driving.
-Customer service Providing information to users of agency services • The Department of Education provides information to people applying for the Free Application for Federal Student Aid.
-General information and recruitment Keeping the public informed of agency activities; advertising support recruitment informed of agency The Smithsonian's National Zoo has webcams that allow website visitors to view selected animals. • The military service components advertise in support of their recruitment missions.
-Compliance with laws and policies and policies statutes, executive orders, policies, and procedures available to comply with statutes, executive Agencies publish information on regulations, in part to meet requirements that the public be informed and given an opportunity to provide input.
-The Environmental Protection Agency publishes information on draft environmental impact statements to make the public aware and allow comment.
+Activity Description Examples Public Providing educational education resources and • The Department of State provides resources to educators on topics such as diplomacy. and information on public awareness health and safety issues, informing the public of its rights and entitlements • The Centers for Disease Control and Prevention publicizes information on the Zika virus.
+The Internal Revenue Service publicizes information on eligibility for the Earned Income Tax Credit. discouraging harmful or dangerous behavior The Department of Transportation campaigns against distracted driving.
+Customer service Providing information to users of agency services • The Department of Education provides information to people applying for the Free Application for Federal Student Aid. information informed of ag and activities; adv Keeping the public nformed of agency The Smithsonian's National Zoo has webcams that allow website visitors to view selected animals. activities; advertising to support recruitment • The military service components advertise in support of their recruitment missions.
+Compliance with laws and policies statutes, executive orders, policies, and procedures Agencies publish information on regulations, in part to meet requirements that the public be informed and given an opportunity to provide input. • • The Environmental Protection Agency publishes information on draft environmental impact statements to make the public aware and allow comment.
 Agencies publicize information on available contracts and grants.